pooya-rostami/gawd/README.md

                         ranged from 0 to 1, weight of job names when comparing jobs (default is 0.2)
-  --short, -s           limit the output of values to a few characters
+  --short, -s           limit the output of values to a few characters --output {text,list,dictionary}
+                        decide on how the output to be shown (default is text)
 ```